David Donohue

-David Donohue (born January 5, 1967, in Morristown, New Jersey) is an American race car driver formerly active in the Grand-Am's Rolex Sports Car Series Daytona Prototype class for Action Express Racing and participant in the Pikes Peak races.
+David Neary Donohue (born January 5, 1967, in Morristown, New Jersey) is an American race car driver.

+The son of Mark Donohue, he was formerly active at Le Mans as a Viper Team Oreca factory driver, and in Grand-Am's DP class, where he won the 2009 24 Hours of Daytona for Brumos Racing.
+More recently, Donohue has participated in the Pikes Peak International Hill Climb, where he holds the Time Attack 1 division record.

+Donohue won the GT2 class on his 24 Hours of Le Mans debut in 1998.

+Donohue driving for Viper Team Oreca at Le Mans in 2000.

 Career

 The son of racing legend Mark Donohue, David Donohue has accomplished much in a wide variety of auto racing series and classes, including NASCAR's Busch Series and Craftsman Truck Series, as well as winning the GT2 class at the 1998 running of the 24 Hours of Le Mans.
 Almost exactly 40 years after his father won the 24 Hours of Daytona, David won the 2009 event driving a Brumos-entered Riley-Porsche teamed with Antonio García, Darren Law and Buddy Rice.
 After starting the race from pole position, Donohue's 0.167-second margin of victory over Juan Pablo Montoya was the closest in the race's history by over a minute, and the closest finish in the history of major international 24-hour motorsports events.
-In 2013, David Donohue drove in the first GX class race at the 24 hour of Daytona.
-His car, the #16 Napleton Porsche Cayman S, won by a 9 lap lead.
+In 2013, Donohue drove in the first GX class race at the 24 hour of Daytona.
+His car, the No. 16 Napleton Porsche Cayman S, won by a nine lap lead.